randal923/hodinkee/README.md

 Published website: https://randal923.github.io/hodinkee/

 The NewsAPI is not going to work in the published website because it only accept requests from localhost with a development key.

+If you have Docker and Yarn installed run: docker-compose up -d